spiceai/spiceai/README.md

 ## Next Steps

-You can use any number of predefined datasets available from Spice.ai in the SpiceAI Runtime.
+You can use any number of predefined datasets available from Spice.ai in the Spice Runtime.

 A list of publically available datasets from Spice.ai can be found here: https://docs.spice.ai/building-blocks/datasets.

-In order to access public datasets from SpiceAI, you will first need to create an account with Spice.ai by selecting the free tier membership.
+In order to access public datasets from Spice, you will first need to create an account with Spice.ai by selecting the free tier membership.

 Navigate to https://spice.ai/ and create a new account by clicking on Try for Free.